 1. Manage Your Martech Stack with Precision

 One of the major findings of the B2B Marketing Budgets Survey was that less than half of marketers feel that their martech stack supports the effort of their marketing teams well.
 Marketers’ options are overwhelming these days, with nearly 10,000 marketing technology solutions currently available to choose from.
-It’s more critical than ever for B2B marketers to ensure martech budgets are used effectively, they can’t afford not to, as our report shows.
+It’s more critical than ever for B2B marketers to ensure martech budgets are used effectively.
+They can’t afford not to, as our report shows.

 In the survey, B2B marketers were asked, “To what extent does your martech stack include solutions, tools, or technologies that are redundant or simply not used?”
 Nearly all (95%) reported some level of redundancy within their marketing tech stack.

-To maximise efficiency of their martech stack, marketers should be evaluating solutions to improve their stack on a regular basis.
+To maximize efficiency of their martech stack, marketers should be evaluating solutions to improve their stack on a regular basis.
 In fact, marketers who feel their martech stack supports their work well or very well are almost twice as likely (31%) to be constantly evaluating solutions to improve their stack compared to those who feel their stack provides poor or very poor support (17%) for their work.

 Marketers need to make sure they’re asking the right questions when evaluating their marketing technology: